 It’s like manifestation, in order to get what you want from the Universe, you have told the Universe what it is that you want and focus on it intently.
 So many empaths feel that their needs aren’t met in their relationships, and equally as many of us are guilty of not telling people what we want or what is going on with us.

 What is going on with us is a big one here, because we don’t take the time to explain ourselves either: we’re too busy understanding the other person you see?
 For someone who is not an empath, the sudden mood swings and ups and downs, especially when they seem to be caused by nothing, can look really scary and confusing.

 Looking to know what kind of relationships empaths like to be in?
 Read The Best Kind Of Relationship For An Empath To Be In

 6. Breaking Your Boundaries

-The last unhealthy behaviour that empaths exhibit in relationships is around boundaries
+The last unhealthy behavior that empaths exhibit in relationships is around boundaries.

 Originally appeared on Lifecoachestoolbox.com

 Even though empaths have good intentions, many times unknowingly, they end up sabotaging their own relationships.
 If you are an empath, and you are guilty of doing these things, then you need to take care of yourself first.
 Love yourself and understand yourself, and you will be able to do the same for others.